 The world in which we live

-Many of us pay for our internet, telephone, utilities and even settle our credit card bills using standing orders and direct debits.
-These types of payments mean we don’t forget and make life easy.
+Many of us pay for our internet, telephone, utilities and even settle our credit card bills using direct debits.
+These types of payments mean we don’t forget and it makes life easy.
 However, our ability to assess the quality of the product or service and measure it against our expectations before choosing to pay (or not!) is gradually being eroded.

 The discerning but cost-sensitive SME is no different when it comes to assessing their service providers.
-Don’t get me wrong this is a good thing for both the SME and the service provider, but as an experienced provider of outsourced accounting I always start our journey together with a mixture of interest and trepidation.
+Don’t get me wrong this is a good thing for both the SME and the service provider.
+Still, as an experienced provider of outsourced accounting, I always start our journey together with a mixture of interest and trepidation.

 The first step is the creation of the service level agreement (SLA).
 It forces the SME to identify and understand exactly what goes on in their business and in particular the finance process.
-It establishes their priorities, and determines the measurement criteria against which we, their service provider, will be paid.
-On paper this would not appear to be too onerous a task but the reality is sometimes quite different.
-Too often finance is viewed as a black box.
+It establishes their priorities and determines the measurement criteria against which we, their service provider, will be paid.
+This would not appear to be too onerous a task on paper, but the reality is sometimes quite different.
+Too often, finance is viewed as a black box.
 I frequently hear “it requires ten full-time people” swiftly followed by “although I can’t honestly say why” before concluding, “but surely a professional outsourcer like you can do it in half time?”
-Whilst I am confident we could do it faster the accountant in me is always a little sad at the lack of understanding of this pivotal function.
+Whilst I am confident we could do it faster, the accountant in me is always a little sad at the lack of understanding of this pivotal function.

-Having agreed the SLA, it is vital that this is kept as a living and evolving document, receiving continual feedback and refinement.
-So at any particular time it is a reconciliation of expectation against reality.
+Having agreed on the outsource accounting SLA, this must be kept as a living and evolving document, receiving continual feedback and refinement.
+So at any particular time, it is a reconciliation of expectation against reality.

-I encourage my clients to frequently ask themselves (and me):
+I encourage my clients to ask themselves (and me) frequently: